itvedantdelhi/TestRepo/README.md

 # TestRepo
-This is only for learning purpose
+This is only for learning purpose.
+This is a repository which i will use to create and update excel projects.